Best German City Names: 200+ Historic & Imaginary Ideas

 Remagen

-Where Allied forces crossed the Rhine in 1945 at Ludendorff Bridge, changing the course of World War II in a single day
+Where Allied forces crossed the Rhine in 1945 at Ludendorff Bridge during World War II

 Braubach